Mechanical Transmission Systems

 Resolve problems, examples and practical cases, with the pupils.
 The problems solved are concerned to subjects addressed in the previous theoretical lectures.

-a) The evaluation of the students is done through the completion of two tests and exam.
+a) The evaluation of the students is done through the completion of test, work and exam.

 b) The approval requires the achievement of at least 10 points in the final exam.

-c) The waiver of the examination presupposes obtaining at least 10 values in the average of the two tests.
+c) The waiver of the examination presupposes obtaining at least 10 values in the average of the test and work.
 In this case, the value thus calculated, constitutes the final classification.

 1. Characteristics and selection of mechanical transmissions.